12 best email newsletter software in 2026

 • Premium: 0-500 contacts for $80 per month with 24x the number of sends

-If you prepay for 12 months, you can get a 15% discount and your first month free.
+If you prepay for 12 months, you can get a 15% discount.
+Nonprofits can get 30% off when they prepay for 12 months.

 Pros and cons